rochelleterman/PS239T/Install.md

 ##Testing your installation

-If you have trouble with installation, please come at 8:30 on the first morning and we'll help troubleshoot.
-You can also email the instructors before the workshop.
+If you have trouble with installation, please come to the Installfest [TBD].

 Open a command line window ('terminal' or, on windows, 'git bash'), and enter the following commands (without the $ sign):